opi/boilerdrop/README.md

 │   ├── staging (*ignored*)
 │   └── versioned (**versioned**)
 ├── docroot (Your website lives here)
+    └── drush/yourproject.aliases.drushrc.php
 └── scripts
+    ├── create_project
+    ├── fix_permissions
     ├── config_export
+    ├── config_import
+    ├── update_local_from_dev
-    └── config_import
+    └── update_local_from_prod
 ```

 ## Usage

 Clone this repository and remove the `.git` folder.

-Install BackdropCMS into the `docroot` folder (helper script to come, see
-TODO.md).

-Use the `create_project` script to automatically download sources, translations and create local settings and drush aliases files.
+Install BackdropCMS into the `docroot` folder or use the `create_project` script to automatically download sources, translations and create local settings and drush aliases files.
 Usage: `./scripts/create_project <project_name> <language>`

 Use [lando](https://docs.devwithlando.io/) for a quick development server.
 A `.lando.yml` file is already configured for you.